ggerganov/ggml/docs/gguf.md

   - `gpt2`: GPT-2 / GPT-NeoX style BPE (tokens extracted from HF `tokenizer.json`)
   - `rwkv`: RWKV tokenizer
 - `tokenizer.ggml.tokens: array[string]`: A list of tokens indexed by the token ID used by the model.
 - `tokenizer.ggml.scores: array[float32]`: If present, the score/probability of each token.
 If not present, all tokens are assumed to have equal probability.
+If present, it must have the same length and index as `tokens`.
-Must be the same length as `tokens`.
+- `tokenizer.ggml.token_type: array[uint32]`: The token type (1=normal, 2=unknown, 3=control, 4=user defined, 5=unused, 6=byte).
+If present, it must have the same length and index as `tokens`.
 - `tokenizer.ggml.merges: array[string]`: If present, the merges of the tokenizer.
 If not present, the tokens are assumed to be atomic.
 - `tokenizer.ggml.added_tokens: array[string]`: If present, tokens that were added after training.